 THE COLOSSEUM OF ROME

-The Colosseum is symbolic to Rome.
+The audioguide (audioguides) starts at the Colosseum, which is symbolic to Rome.
 Entering its gates takes you back 2,000 years to the most majestic and splendid era of the Roman Empire.

 Under the motto "Pan et Circus", the Roman Colosseum, which was initially known as the Flavio Amphitheater, allowed more than 50,000 people to enjoy spectacles such as war recreations, exotic animal displays, prisoner executions and gladiatorial battles to the death.

 Its construction began in 72 AD under the rule of Emperor Vespasian and ended in 80 AD during the mandate of Emperor Tito.
 Tito inaugurated the edifice with 100 days of lavish games which cost the lives of over 2,000 gladiators.

 The Colosseum became the largest amphitheater of the empire.
 It featured a canvas roof to protect the public from the sun, while machinery and cages were buried under the sand.

 The original title of the "Flavian Amphitheatre" was replaced by the Colosseum to honor the great statue of Nero, "The Colossus of Nero."
 The statue was located at the entrance of the Domus Aurea, a palace built under the orders of Nero after the fire of Rome.

 The Colosseum remained in use for more than 500 years.
 Its last games were held in the 6th century.